List of Australian Football League grounds: Former major grounds

 Current and former VFL/AFL venues in metropolitan Melbourne.
 Current venues shown in red; former major venues shown in blue; other venues shown in yellow.

 The following table comprises a list of former grounds that were at one stage the primary home ground, or a long-term secondary home ground, for a club to play its VFL/AFL matches on.

 Most of the grounds were the original homes of current teams (for example, Arden Street Oval was North Melbourne's home ground) and have ceased hosting VFL/AFL matches, usually due to location and lack of capacity.
-Princes Park was the last of the Victorian suburban venues to see an AFL game, with the last match occurring in 2005.
-These grounds now usually serve as a boutique training oval and administrative base for these AFL clubs, and some are used for under age, VFL, AFL Women's or suburban league matches.
+Princes Park was the last of the Victorian suburban venues to host an AFL game, with the last match occurring in 2005.
+These grounds now usually serve as a boutique training oval and administrative base for these AFL clubs, and some are used for underage, VFL, AFL Women's, or suburban league matches.